-To create a new profile, navigate to Global Profiles \rightarrow Topology Hiding in the left pane.
+To create a new profile, navigate to Global Profiles → Topology Hiding in the left pane.
 In the center pane, select Add Profile.
 A pop-up window (not shown) will appear requesting the name of the new profile, followed by a pop-up window in which a header can be selected and configured.
 Additional headers can be added in this window.
 Once complete, the settings are shown in the far right pane.
 To view the settings of an existing profile, select the profile from the center pane.
 The settings will appear in the right pane.
+The example below shows the selection of profile Avaya_SM.